-In The Communist Manifesto, Karl Marx (d.
-1883), the German theorist and the father of Marxist theory posited the theory that the history of society is a history of class struggles, a constant collision between the oppressed and the oppressor.
+In The Communist Manifesto Karl Marx (1818-1883), the German theorist and the father of Marxist theory, posited the theory that the history of society is a history of class struggles, a constant collision between the oppressed and the oppressor.

 During the industrial revolution (1750-1850) the bourgeois had become the economic ruling class who owned the means of production such as capital and land.
 They also controlled the means of coercion such as the armed forces, the legal system, police, and the prison system.
 The bourgeois owned all of the products produced by the proletarians and their goal was to preserve capital to ensure the perpetuation of their economic supremacy.

 The other class was the proletariat.
 The proletarians were the class of labourers who sought employment by bourgeoisie capitalists.
 They were from the “lower strata” of the middle class and of the lowest “stratum of our present society.”
 They were the slaves of the bourgeoisie.
 The advancement of industry and machinery made their jobs and livelihood uncertain as new methods of production rendered their skills worthless.
 In this respect, they were mere commodities to the bourgeoisie and they lacked any sense of individuality.
 According to Marx, they were cogs in the machine, “masses of laborers, crowded into the factory, are organized like soldiers” beneath the command of a hierarchy.